petrvanblokland/DesignDesignSpace/W-GD2.md

 box = box.newInfo()
 ~~~

-This workshop dpes focus on the coding the [Basics of typography, grids and layout](basics-of-typography-grid-and-layout) workshop results.
+This workshop does focus on coding the [Basics of typography, grids and layout](basics-of-typography-grid-and-layout) workshop results.
 Automate the production of documents for print and convert them into websites.
 A good understanding of coding in Python is recommended.

 #### Example exercises

-* Experiment with the Element classes in PageBot;
+* Experiment with the Element classes in [PageBot](https://github.com/PageBot/PageBot/blob/master/README.md);
 * Convert the results of earliers workshops into working code;
 * Design and write the code for new types of page elements, such as the proofing of Variable Fonts and live info-graphics that depend on web-data;
 * Generate the functionality of your code as automated generative manuals for print and web.
+* Investigate methods to connect this knowledge with your daily design practice.

 The use of <a href="http://drawbot.com" target="external">DrawBot</a> in this workshop requires a MacOS computer.